JamesDHopkins/comp20-jhopkins/landmarks/README.md

 as well as the past 100 user checkins to the POST request.
 It then displays on google maps the user's location, the landmarks near them, and the past 100 checkins.

 Note: landmark data is only accurate for most parts of New England.
-Other locations are not guarenteed to recieve an accurate response of nearby landmarks.
+Other locations are not guaranteed to recieve an accurate response of nearby landmarks.